From Risk Sets to Martingales: A Counting-Process Framework for Event-History Learning

 \subsubsection{Interval Censored Data}

-{Interval Censored Data} Let $X_1,X_2,\cdots$ be a sequence of i.i.d. survival times.
+Let $X_1,X_2,\cdots$ be a sequence of i.i.d. survival times.
 In practice, we only observe the interval censored data:

 where $0\le L_i<R_i\le\infty$ are left- and right- endpoint of an observation.
-That is, we only know that $X_i\in(L_i,R_i]$ instead of the exact values. \begin{itemize} \item \emph{The case I interval censoring} refers to either $L_i=0$ or $R_i=\infty$ and it is also called \emph{the current status data}. \item \emph{The case II interval censoring} refers to $L_i>0$ and $R_i<\infty$. \end{itemize} Importantly, counting process approaches do not apply in this case because we do not have exact information to form a counting process.
+That is, we only know that $X_i\in(L_i,R_i]$ instead of the exact values.
+Case I interval censoring refers to observations with either \(L_i=0\) or \(R_i=\infty\), and is also called current-status data; case II interval censoring refers to the genuinely bracketed situation \(L_i>0\) and \(R_i<\infty\).
+Importantly, counting process approaches do not apply in this case because we do not have exact information to form a counting process.

+A clinic-visit example makes the loss of the jump time explicit.
+Suppose a patient is examined at months $0,2,5,$ and $9$.
+If the biomarker is negative at month $2$ and positive at month $5$, the event time is not observed as a jump at month $5$; all we know is

+If another patient is still negative at month $9$, the observation is $X\in(9,\infty)$.
+A third patient who is already positive at the first visit contributes $X\in(0,2]$.
+The data are therefore not a list of event times, but a list of intervals that must receive probability under the fitted distribution.

 Though counting process approaches do not apply, we can formulate the likelihood function of our observation:

 where $S$ is the survival function of $X$.
 If $L_i=R_i$ for some $i$, we replace $S(L_i)$ with its the left limit $S(L_i-)$ so that the likelihood assigns probability mass to $1-S(\Delta R_i)$.
 The nonparametric maximum likelihood estimation (NPMLE) is defined as